codewars/docs/content/languages/c/authoring/index.md

 ## General info

-Any technical information related to the C setup on Codewars can be found on the [C reference](/languages/c/) page (language versions, available modules, and setup of the code runner).
+Any technical information related to the C setup on Codewars can be found on the [C reference](/languages/c/) page (language versions, available libraries, and setup of the code runner).

 ## Description